sncosmo/SNData/docs/source/getting_started/quick_start.rst

 .. code-block:: python
    :linenos:

-   # All data releases are available as `sndata.survey_name.release_name`
+   # All data releases are available as ``sndata.<survey name>.<release name>``
    from sndata.csp import DR3

    # Start by creating an instance of the data release
    dr3 = DR3()

    # Download data to your machine.
-Note:
-   # If it is already downloaded, this function call won't do anything.
+   # Note: If data is already downloaded, this function call won't do anything.
    dr3.download_module_data()

    # Check what tables are available from the release's corresponding publication